heyjva/support/src/green/troubleshooting/resetting-the-device.md

 {% image "/static/img/green/getting_started_04.png" "Getting started with Home Assistant" %}
 {% stepContent %}

-   - {% stepInfo "Initial startup may take a while, depending on your internet connection." %}
+- **Info** "Initial startup may take a while, depending on your internet connection.

    1. Installing the app.
       - To access Home Assistant from your mobile device, use the QR code to locate the app in the app store.